Recreation

 Klamath River Recreation

-KRRC is implementing the Recreation Plan and construction work is underway at the five recreation river access sites along the restored reach of the Klamath River at the previous J.C.
-Boyle, Copco, and Iron Gate reservoir areas.
+Five day-use recreation river access sites along the restored reach of the Klamath River at the previous J.C.
+Boyle, Copco, and Iron Gate reservoir areas are open for public use beginning August 1, 2025.
+Each site has a river access point, vault toilet, picnic table(s), limited parking, and bike racks.

 Please note, the river is undergoing natural changes as it reclaims the river channel.
-There may be hazards in the channel including rapids, rocks, and downed trees.
+There may be hazards in the channel including but not limited to rapids, rocks, and downed trees.
 Users should always wear a life jacket when on the river and plan trips based on experience levels.
+Specifically, users should be aware of Class IV+ rapids, which are characterized by intense, powerful, and turbulent waters, downriver of the Pioneer Park West and Moonshine Falls recreation access sites in Oregon and downriver of the K’utárawáx·u (Grizzly Hill) access site in California.

 Recreation Site Access Information